barundel/wiki.evilplanet.com/wiki/EvilPlanetWiki_Community_Portal.md

 The above should be made into links to their pages, which I would do myself, if I knew how to make a page, then link it here....

+EDIT: Got the minion types done, thanks to Jon's link of the non-exist page on the main page.
+Just by guess, seems you make the link first, then click on it to make the page.